Forex trading steps

 Once you have chosen your platform, you can start trading.
 Open the trade ticket for your selected market, and you’ll see both a buy and a sell price listed.
 You’ll also be able to decide the size of your position and add any stop-losses or take-profits that will close your trade once it reaches a certain level.

 Hit buy to open a long position or sell to open a short position.
-When you’ve decided it’s time to close your position, just make the opposite trade to when you opened it.
+When you’ve decided it’s time to close your position, just make the opposite trade.

 Forex trading example